Mads Mikkelsen Young

 Mikkelsen is warm and humble, open and kind.
 It feels as if he knows me.
 Our only interruption occurs when a fan politely apologizes for the disruption and hands Mikkelsen fan artwork.
 It is a caricature of the actor that is right-on.
 Well-done.
 It captures Mads’ face in a few lines.
 Instinct makes me grab my camera and snap a pic.

-After our long chat, which he seems willing to continue, I apologize that I must leave.
-“My niece just arrived from Germany,” I say.
+After our extensive one-on-one chat — which he seems perfectly willing to continue — I apologize.
+“My niece just arrived from Germany.”
+I say.
 “I only get to see her once a year.”

 Excerpts From My Chat with Mads

 Dorri Olds: Was being an actor what you wanted most?

 Mads Mikkelsen: No. I never even thought about being an actor.
 Somebody asked me if I’d like to learn the craft and I said, “Okay.”
 I was a gymnast in a show at that time and somebody asked me afterwards one night.
 I performed as a gymnast for nine years and then I did acting after that.

 Wow, you lead a charmed life.
 Have you ever had any dark periods?

 Not seriously.
 Not depressed but you always have some dark periods.
 Sometimes you’re trying your best and you still can’t find a solution, but I try not to waste my life living in a dark place.

 You seem happy.
 You have great laugh lines when you smile.I was a happy kid.
 I smiled a lot.